Azure/azure-sdk-for-js/sdk/iotcentral/arm-iotcentral/README.md

 ### How to use

-There are multiple credentials available in the `@azure/identity` package to suit your different needs.
+There are multiple credentials available in the `@azure/identity` package to suit your different authentication needs.
 Read about them in detail in [readme for @azure/identity package](https://www.npmjs.com/package/@azure/identity).
 To get started you can use the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/README.md#defaultazurecredential) which tries different credentials internally until one of them succeeds.
 Most of the credentials would require you to [create an Azure App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#application-registration) first.